 So, are all of my pro gun control friends going to unfriend me?

-The majority of Americans don’t think that assault riffles are something the average citizen needs in their home.
+The majority of Americans don’t think that assault rifles are something the average citizen needs in their home.
 BUT – there’s so much talk on the right side of the issue about “our rights being taken away” that their terrified that by banning some sort of weapon of terror like that, that the next step will be the average person being unable to own anything used for hunting – which a lot of people do.
+Owning a concealed handgun should surely be adequate for most people?
+Using a concealed IWB holster would be a smart decision if you have a CCW permit.
+Feel free to learn more at Sniper Country.
+I’m sure the debate on what guns are suitable will rage on for quite some time.
 The amount of people who own hunting equipment in the US is vast.
 It remains a popular pastime for Americans, and sites that review such equipment, like outdoor empire, are also frequently visited.

 BOTH SIDES use divisive and fear-mongering language.
 And that’s just about this ONE issue.